 This recipe for hot cross bun bread and butter pudding combines the best of both worlds!
-The warm, spicy flavours from hot cross buns with the deep, creamy richness of a bread and butter pudding.
-It's an indulgent, comforting dessert with a custardy centre and a golden, caramelly top.
+The warm, spicy flavours from hot cross buns with the deep, comforting richness of a bread and butter pudding.

 What sets this recipe apart is the addition of marmalade and a dash of orange zest.
 The combination of the citrus flavours with the warm spices from the hot cross buns is a match made in heaven.